 LOGIN/PASSWORD FOR STANDARD RASPBERRY PI OS

-If you are not using the standard Raspberry Pi OS prompt – the login/password credentials may differ (for example Supreme Teams are usually pi / supremeteam )
+If you are not using the standard Raspberry Pi OS prompt – the login/password credentials may differ (so once installed it will be login = pi password = supremeteam )

 SET UP YOUR PI TO BOOT FROM SSD